whoisvittu/whoisvittu/README.md

 ###

-<p align="center">If I'm not using my work GH account, all my work here may be private.<br>Portfolio on GitHub?
+<p align="center">If I'm not using my work GH account, all my (not open-source) work here may be private.<br>Portfolio on GitHub?
 Pues no, mi ciela.</p>

 ###